Two-band Conduction and Nesting Instabilities in Superconducting Ba$_2$CuO$_{3+\delta}$: a First Principles Study: Introduction

-Compared with other superconducting cuprates, this extraordinarily heavily doped superconductor (Cu$^{p}$, $p\sim 0.4-0.6$) also shows notable distinctions in structure.
-It has a substantially stretched Cu-planar O$_{\rm P}$ distance $d_{\rm O_P}$ of 2.00 \AA~(normally around 1.92 \AA), which may partially due to the large Ba$^{2+}$ ionic radius, and concomitantly occurring, yet very significantly compressed Cu-apical O$_{\rm A}$ distance $d_{\rm O_A}$ of 1.86 \AA~ (compare 2.4 \AA~ in La$_2$CuO$_4$).
-These values are substantially different from the isovalent (and isostructural) superconductor \scox~ at up to $T_c$=95 K \cite{hiroi1993,liu2006,liu2014,pnas2020}, where $d_{\rm O_P}$ and $d_{\rm O_A}$ are nearly identical at 1.95 \AA.
-Additionally, in \bcox~ reduction of oxygen concentration leads to a high fraction of vacancies in the O$_{\rm P}$ sites, not the O$_{\rm A}$ sites \cite{abb1988,zhang1990,pnas2019}, whereas the superconducting system \scox~ has vacancies in both O$_{\rm P}$ and O$_{\rm P}$ sites \cite{pnas2020}.
+Compared with other superconducting cuprates, this extraordinarily heavily doped superconductor (Cu$^{p}$, $p\sim 2.4-2.6$) also shows notable distinctions in structure.
+It has a substantially stretched Cu-planar O$_{\rm P}$ distance $d_{\rm O_P}$ of 2.00 \AA~(normally around 1.92 \AA), which may partially be due to the large Ba$^{2+}$ ionic radius, and concomitantly occurring, yet very significantly compressed Cu-apical O$_{\rm A}$ distance $d_{\rm O_A}$ of 1.86 \AA~ (compare 2.4 \AA~ in La$_2$CuO$_4$).
+These values are substantially different from the isovalent (and isostructural) superconductor \scox~ with up to $T_c$=95 K \cite{hiroi1993,liu2006,liu2014,pnas2020}, where $d_{\rm O_P}$ and $d_{\rm O_A}$ are nearly identical at 1.95 \AA.
+Additionally, in \bcox~ reduction of oxygen concentration leads to a high fraction of vacancies in the O$_{\rm P}$ sites, not the O$_{\rm A}$ sites \cite{abb1988,zhang1990,pnas2019}, whereas the superconducting system \scox~ has vacancies in both O$_{\rm P}$ and O$_{\rm A}$ sites \cite{pnas2020}.

-Much of these observations have been confirmed by theoretical calculations \cite{ladder2019}.
-Oxygen vacancies break up the CuO$_2$ square lattices, leading to a 1-dimensional (1D) Cu-O$_{\rm P}$ chain lattice \cite{abb1988,zhang1990,c.jin2015}.
-Stoichiometric \bco, {\it i.e.} at the $\delta=0$ phase, would have a pure 1D Cu-O$_{\rm P}$ chain lattice, but that stoichiometry has not been well investigated yet.
+Several of these observations have been confirmed by theoretical calculations \cite{ladder2019}.
+Large oxygen O$_P$ vacancy concentrations break up the CuO$_2$ square lattices, leading to a one-dimensional (1D) Cu-O$_{\rm P}$ chain lattice \cite{abb1988,zhang1990,c.jin2015}.
+Stoichiometric \bco, {\it i.e.} the $\delta=0$ phase, would have a pure 1D Cu-O$_{\rm P}$ chain lattice, but that stoichiometry has not been well investigated yet.
 The chain lattice in the sister compound \sco~ has been intensively investigated as an ideal 1D Heisenberg $S=\frac{1}{2}$ antiferromagnetic (AFM) system for over 20 years \cite{ami1995,thurber2001,schlappa2012,schlappa2018,serge2020}.